Title: Mosaic Integrated Health (MIH)

 Clinical Innovation: Through grants from the Maryland Community Health Resources Commission and the Stullman Foundation, Mosaic has employed a somatic nurse practitioner (NP) and a medical case manager who are co-located with Mosaic’s outpatient community health clinic (OMHC) and its addictions treatment program, Partners In Recovery (PIR), at our Baltimore City location (2225 North Charles Street).
-Individuals who have no primary care provider or those with medical problems who have not seen a primary care practitioner for at least six months are referred to MIH.
 MIH’s NP conducts a thorough history, assessment and physical examination, and triages individuals for further treatment, based on medical need.
-All MIH referrals are seen for follow-up by the somatic nurse practitioner and somatic care coordinator to ensure that individuals are linked with PCPs and are complying with treatment regimens.

-People’s Community Health, a federally qualified health center (FQHC) is also located at the Baltimore City site, providing primary care services one day/week.
+Primary care services are provided two days/week by a primary care physician.
+Mosaic is currently working with a FQHC (Baltimore Medical System) to establish a partnership to provide behavioral health and somatic health services to the same client base.
 In addition, a primary care physician moved her practice to one of Mosaic’s OMHC sites in Catonsville, where MIH allocates one day/week to primary care.